Wahl Clipper: History

 Wahl Clipper Corporation was founded due to Leo J. Wahl's patent for an electromagnetic hair clipper in 1919.
-On February 2, 1921, he purchased majority of the stock of his uncle's manufacturing company which made the clipper, and incorporated the business as Wahl Clipper Corporation.
-In 1924, Leo Wahl patented a vibrator motor hair clipper.
+On February 2, 1921, he purchased a majority of the stock of his uncle's manufacturing company which made the clipper, and incorporated the business as Wahl Clipper Corporation.
+In 1924, Leo Wahl patented a vibrating motor hair clipper.

 In 1965 Wahl introduced the first vacuum clipper, which allowed a person's hair to be cut without use of a cape.
-Following year, Wahl produced the first cordless hair clipper using rechargeable battery technology.
+The following year, Wahl produced the first cordless hair clipper using rechargeable battery technology.

 In 1971, it started an electronics division with the first cordless and rechargeable soldering iron.

 In 1975, Wahl released a line of back and foot massagers utilizing the vibrating motor technology used in their hair trimmers.

 In 1984, Wahl invented the first cordless consumer beard and moustache trimmer, Groomsman Beard and Mustache Trimmer.

 In 1987, Wahl launched Miami Device.

 In 1996, Wahl acquired Moser Elektrogerate GmbH.

 In 2001, it patented the first vacuuming consumer beard trimmer, the Trim N Vac.
 Wahl manufactures its clippers and trimmers in its own factories in Sterling, Illinois; parts come from Germany, England, China, and Hungary, while international plants are present in China, England, Australia, Canada, the Netherlands and Japan.

 In 2006 Wahl licensed the For Dummies brand from John Wiley & Sons publishing company and launched the Home Hair-cutting for Dummies product line.